ccarrero-sf/cortex_agents_rbac/README.md

 Click on Create agent.

-The first agent, will be ablle to see all data, name it:
+The first agent will be able to see all data, name it:

 ![image](img/10_create_agent.png)